 Also, the book is a William C. Morris Award Winner, a National Book Award Longlist, a Printz Honor Book, a Coretta Scott King Honor Book, and also a #1 New York Times Bestseller.

-Before Reading The Hate U Give:
+Before Reading or Watching The Hate U Give:

 The Hate U Give covers mature content and the book is recommended for Grades 8 and up.
 You know your children best, so use your judgment for age and maturity level.